 People with albinism are thought to develop decreased visual acuity due to several reasons.
 Firstly, increased access of light to the retina might actually result in retinal damage.
-Additionally, we discussed that foveal development is in fact impaired in the absence of melanin during early life.
+Additionally, as discussed above, the foveal development is impaired during early life because of the absence of melanin.

 Clinical Presentation of Albinism

-People with OCA type 1 have skin hypopigmentation at birth, have white hair, and blue irides.
+People with OCA type 1 have skin hypopigmentation at birth, white hair and blue irides.
 People with OCA type 2 might have normal skin pigmentation or absent skin pigmentation.
 Some people might have complete absence of melanin at birth making the condition difficult to distinguish from OCA type 1.

 The main difference between OCA type 2 and 1 is that the former is associated with increased pigmentation as the child ages.
 In fact, this increased pigmentation is very significant clinically because visual performance is reported to improve in people with OCA type 2.